Student Accommodation

 You can see more info in the accommodation journey FAQs below, including more detail around the ballot.

 Are you looking to keep costs down?
 In that case Glasney Student Village’s shared rooms might be your best option.
 Not great at cooking?
 You might want the ease and set costs of catered accommodation at Glasney Student Village, too.
 Do you want to be in Falmouth town centre?
-Then why not consider Tuke House or The View.
-Or are you considering the commute to the campus on which you'll be studying - Penryn or Falmouth - and whether you want accommodation nearby?
+Then why not consider Tuke House, or a private accommodation provider

 Which student accommodation is right for me?